What is human resource management?

 Around the turn of the 1980s “human resources” began to be better understood.
 Where “personnel” more or less describes workers, acknowledgment of the “human” and “resource” monikers illustrated the acceptance of people in all things work-related and the value of employees per se.
 “It was as though a lightbulb had been switched on: these workers are actually valuable assets that can be nurtured, developed and encouraged to be loyal, bringing untold benefits to employer and employee alike.”

-The modern view of HRM is one focused on recognizing the value of the human resource to an organization’s competitive success; its ‘human capital’.
+The modern view of HRM is one focused on recognizing the value of the human resource strategy to an organization’s competitive success; its ‘human capital’.
 It is also diverse, encompassing a range of skills and practices surrounding the development and management of employees in an organization.

 HRM’s expanding role